elloWorld101/Payment_App/backend/README.md

 # Payment App Backend

-This is the backend server for the Payments App.
-It provides various API endpoints for account management, user authentication, and user interactions.
+This is the backend server for the Payment App.
+It provides various API endpoints for account management, user authentication, and user interaction.
 The server is built with Node.js and Express.
+The password's are hashed with the use of a cryptographic hashing algorithm called argon2.
+I have zod for input validation.
+I have used transactions in MongoDB to tranfer the moeny.

 ## Getting Started